koeller21/tinyelf/README.md

 ---

-Can be used in **both** front-end (HTML) and back-end (nodejs).
+- Can be used in <strong><ins>both</ins></strong> front-end (HTML) and back-end (node).

-Called tinyelf because I've taken inspiration from <a href="https://github.com/tinygrad/tinygrad">tinygrad</a> to try to keep the code base minimal and maintainable.
-Written in Typescript, an educational project.
+- An educational project, for any production-related front-end project, you should probably consider using back-end processing or webassembly.

 ---